It is abnormal tissue growth. They can develop right under the skin.

 Before your treatment, your doctor will perform several tests to determine what caused your nodule to appear.

-These tests may include taking a blood sample or a biopsy of the nodule.
+These tests may include taking a blood sample or a nodule biopsy.

 For nodules that form internally, your doctor may perform an ultrasound or an imaging test.